2014 Jackson Prize Winner

-The editor of the Journal of the History of Medicine and Allied Sciences is pleased to announce the winner of the tenth annual Stanley Jackson award for the best paper in the journal appearing in the preceding four years.
-The prize committee chose: Noémi Tousignant, “The Rise and Fall of the Dolorimeter: Pain, Analgesics, and the Management of Subjectivity in Mid-Twentieth-Century United States” (66:2, 2011).
+The editor of the Journal of the History of Medicine and Allied Sciences is pleased to announce the winner of the eleventh annual Stanley Jackson award for the best paper in the journal appearing in the preceding four years.
+The prize committee chose: Matthew Lavine, “The Early Clinical X-Ray in the United States: Patient Experiences and Public Perceptions” (66:2, 2011).

 About the Jackson Prize